mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-pro.en.md

 >
 > Attention
 >
-> If you were using the old Mercado Pago app ("**Mercado Pago**") and you stopped receiving payments in your store, don't worry.
-To sell again, install our new app ("**Checkout Mercado Pago**") following the steps below.
+> If you were using the old Mercado Pago app ("**Mercado Pago**") and stopped receiving payments in your store, don't worry.
+To start selling again, install our new app("**Checkout Mercado Pago**") by following the steps below.

 To install Checkout Pro ("**Checkout Mercado Pago**") in a Shopify store, follow these steps: